 The remote employment and participation discussion paper outlines three potential remote employment and participation model options: a new wage-based model, the CDP Reform Bill from 2015 and an improved version of current CDP.
 Some guiding questions have been included in the discussion to help inform responses.
 Submissions to this discussion paper are part of a broader consultation process, to ensure that any new reforms are developed in partnership with Indigenous Australians and remote communities.

-All submissions received will be made publicly available and published on the Department of the Prime Minister and Cabinet’s website unless you advise us not to publish it when lodging your submission.
 We reserve the right to not publish any submission, or part of a submission, which in our view contains potentially defamatory material, or where we consider it appropriate to do so for confidentiality reasons.
-If your submission is to be made public, please ensure you do not include any personal information that you don't want to be published.

-If you have questions about how to complete a submission please email CDPConsultation@pmc.gov.au.
+If you have questions about your submission please email CDPConsultation@pmc.gov.au.

 Where the programme operates